johnjosephhorton/johnjosephhorton.github.io/README.md

 - `coauthors.csv` connects papers to people using `paper_id` and `people_id`.
 - `versions.csv`, `media.csv`, `slides.csv`, `video.csv`,
   `twitter_threads.csv`, and `code.csv` connect resources to a `paper_id`.
+  The `featured` column in `video.csv` controls the Featured Talks collection.
 - `publication_info.csv` contains one row per formal publication, keyed by `publication_id` and connected to a paper by `paper_id`.
 It records the official title, publication type, venue, date, volume, issue, pages, DOI,